When: April 9-May 31

 Where: Statewide (and other states), enter sightings on eBird

-This is our second year of this project, in partnership with the International Rusty Blackbird Working Group and the Alaska Department of Fish and Game.
+This is our third year of this project, in partnership with the International Rusty Blackbird Working Group and the Alaska Department of Fish and Game.
 Rusty Blackbirds, although numerous, are declining alarmingly, putting them on the Red List of the Alaska WatchList.
 The causes of decline aren’t well understood, so researchers are scrambling to find out more.

 In 2014 we had great participation from Alaskans.
 There were 314 checklists that counted 689 Rusty Blackbirds submitted from the state.
 There were counts from two national Wildlife Refuges, Tetlin and Kanuti, and from 20 communities, from Juneau to the North Slope.
 This year we’re hoping even more Alaskans grab their binoculars and head out to count Rusties!